AlexVasegaard/EOS/README.md

  - multi_sat_testing.x is the binary solution vector illustrating which attempts should be acquired and which should be neglected
  - multi_sat_testing.score is the generated score for each attempt through the introduced preference setting
  - multi_sat_testing.time is the runtime for the solution approach

+## visualize()
+This funciton puts out an html file in the designated folder containing a folium map of the problem instance and the solution obtained.
+It takes in the following arguments:
+ - x_data which is the resulting output from the multi_sat_data() function
+ - x_res which is the resulting output from the multi_sat_testing() function
+ - name_of_html takes in a string for the name of the html file.
+Default is 'EOSpython'

+The Output is a saved file in the working folder.

+Note, the visualize builds on the map, which is build in the scenario generation function multi_sat_data().
+It makes a deep copy of the html and is therefore possible to run for multiple different solution schemes.

 ### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-)